Skip to main content

 Source of stressor Data

-Percent cobble substrate data is available for most (but not all) reaches in Bertrand, Pepin, Fishtrap Creeks, and the Salmon River, collected as part of Pearson (2004) and subsequent field work to define critical habitat for Nooksack dace.
+Percent cobble substrate data is available for most (but not all) reaches in Bertrand, Pepin, and Fishtrap Creeks collected as part of Pearson (2004) and subsequent field work to define critical habitat for Nooksack dace.

 Function Type